antonpaquin/SaltConfs/Readme.md

 1. Setup a salt master
 2. Setup the target machine as a salt minion
 3. Deploy these files to /srv/salt (pillar goes to /srv/pillar)
-4. sudo salt 'Targetmachine' state.apply targetstate
+4. sudo salt 'Targetmachine' state.apply \_host.targetstate